yuvalmGS/gigaspaces-wiki-jekyll/product_overview/services-on-top-of-the-data-grid.markdown

 ---
 layout: post
-title:  Services on Top of the Grid
+title:  Services on top of the Grid
 categories: PRODUCT_OVERVIEW
-parent: none
-weight: 800
+weight: 300
+parent: the-runtime-environment.html
 ---

-{% summary   %}This page provides an overview of the various service components that are available on top of the GigSpaces DataGrid framework.
-It also outlines when to choose each one of them{% endsummary %}

-# Overview
+{% summary   %}  {% endsummary %}

 GigaSpaces includes a set of built-in service components such as Task execution service components, Messaging services components, each implementing commonly used pattern and framework.
 It was designed to make the programming of distributed applications on-top of the space based API simpler and less intrusive.
 All services follow the POJO/Spring based abstraction approach which include dependency injection and annotations.
 The GigaSpaces DataGrid is used as a shared clustering framework for all those components.
 The shared clustering provides general purpose solution that ensures the high availability, scalability, and transaction integrity of all those API's.

-# Choosing the Correct Service Component
+### Choosing the Correct Service Component

 This section explains when you should use each of the service components:

-## Task Execution
+# Task Execution

 Task Execution {%latestjavanet task-execution-over-the-space.html%} provides a fine-grained API for performing ad-hoc parallel execution of user defined tasks.
 You should use this framework in the following scenarios: